For years, the team at Swim Drink Fish was asked one big question: “Where can I go swimming?”

-Swim Guide offers water quality information for a wide variety of beaches, ranging from city parks to remote lakes ideal for camping.
+Swim Guide is easy to use and offers water quality information for a wide variety of beaches, ranging from city parks to remote lakes.

 Have a favourite beach?
 Bookmark it!
 The next time you use the app, it will show up at the top of the beach list, making it easier for you to access information.